Yandex Cloud

 • min_level: Minimum logging level.
 The available levels are TRACE, DEBUG, INFO, WARN, ERROR, and FATAL.
 This is an optional parameter.

-For more information about the yandex_api_gateway resource parameters in Terraform, see the relevant provider documentation.
+For more information about yandex_api_gateway properties in Terraform, see this Terraform article.

 2. Check the configuration using this command: